proxmox/proxmox-backup/docs/introduction.rst

 * client CLI tool (`proxmox-backup-client`) to access the server easily from any `Linux amd64` environment.

-Everything besides the web interface are written in the Rust programming language.
+Everything outside of the web interface is written in the Rust programming language.

  "The Rust programming language helps you write faster, more reliable software.